The kingdom of Prosecco DOCG extends over a wide strip of hills crossed by the Piave river.

 The second route crosses the hilly area of Montello, south of the Piave, and starts again from Valdobbiadene.

-After crossing the Piave across the Priula bridge, you enter the Montello area, which owes its fame to the fine wines produced here and to the fact that some episodes of the First World War took place there.
+After crossing the Piave across the Priula bridge, you enter the territory of Montello, which owes its fame to the fine wines produced here and to the fact that some episodes of the First World War took place there.

-Following the Piave’s path, proceed towards Crocetta del Montello, turn left and after a few minutes, having crossed the town of Cornuda, you will arrive at Maser.
+Following the course of the Piave, proceed towards Crocetta del Montello, turn left and after a few minutes, having crossed the town of Cornuda, you will arrive at Maser.

 A small town full of important wineries, Maser owes its fame above all to villa Barbaro.
 Built at the behest of the Barbaro brothers, the villa is considered the masterpiece of the architect Andrea di Pietro della Gondola, known as “Il Palladio”.
 It can be reached from the road that runs at the foot of the hill, where the famous Tempietto stands, also by Palladio.
 The interior preserves valuable stuccos and sculptures, alongside the frescoes by the painter Paolo Caliari, known as “il Veronese”.
 At the top of the hill on which the villa lies, in a well-restored rustic house, the Museum of carriages is set up.